tshepang/blog/content/arts/top music videos.rst

-   I usually like DMX's music videos because of their craftsmanship and the messages they portray -- staying away from the annoying booty-shows that so many succesful other rappers employ.
+   I usually like DMX's music videos because of their craftsmanship and the messages they portray -- staying away from the annoying booty-shows that so many successful other rappers employ.
 This one is armed with some excellent editing, some good visual effects, and some real-life footage all put in the mix.

 #. **Love of My Life** (Erykah Badu)

-   Erykah Badu's perfomance, as is the case in her videos, draws one's attention, despite a huge anti-climactic slow-down in the middle of the song.
+   Erykah Badu's performance, as is the case in her videos, draws one's attention, despite a huge anti-climactic slow-down in the middle of the song.